lelloc/doc-admin/content/processes-automation/dynamic-fields.rst

    Contact With Data Dynamic Field Settings

 Name Field \*
    The attribute ``Name`` is always mandatory and it is not automatically added, so for each new data source this attribute must be added manually.
-Within the data source definition (or dynamic field configuration) they must be represented by the key ``Name`` and the value could be *Name* for example.
+Within the data source definition (or dynamic field configuration) this must be represented by the key ``Name`` and the value could be *Name* for example.

 ValidID Field \*
    The attribute ``ValidID`` is always mandatory and it is not automatically added, so for each new data source this attribute must be added manually.
-Within the data source definition (or dynamic field configuration) they must be represented by the key ``ValidID`` and the value could be *Validity* for example.
+Within the data source definition (or dynamic field configuration) this must be represented by the key ``ValidID`` and the value could be *Validity* for example.

 Other Fields
    These are the possible data attributes for contacts.
 Clicking on the *⊞* button of the *Add Fields* will add two new fields, where a *Key* (internal value) and a *Value* (displayed value) can be set.
 With the button you can add multiple key-value pairs.